nnmcdonald/parse-html-into-multiline-js-string/README.md

       with an unique identifier that does not appear in the HTML

-Just place the code you would like to parse into the div with id="parse" Then open the file in your browser, copy and paste text
+Just place the code you would like to parse into the div with id="parse" Then open the file in your browser

 This script uses single quotes in the generated multiline string, to change to double quotes set: